lambdaschoolprojects/sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+> DOM is the Document Object Model, which is an object representation of the HTML and CSS of a page.

 2. What is an event?

+> An event is an object triggered by action, such as a page loading, a button being clicked, etc

 3. What is an event listener?

+> An event listener is a method added to an element to detect when specific event type occurs.
+When an event is detected it dispatches a callback

 4. Why would we convert a NodeList into an Array?

+> Converting a NodeList to an Array allows you to use all of the built in array methods on the list items

 5. What is a component?

+> A component is a modular piece of code that can be reused both within a project and in other projects.

 ### Git Set up